History of the location of the soul: Galen

 Galen was one of the most foundational physicians in history and is known for careful and detailed vivisection and dissections of animals that was foundational to modern medicine.
 Galen was known for his treatises on being both a physician and a philosopher and was well versed in the works of Plato.
-His medical anatomy is described through the use of Plato's corporeal ideals of the soul.
+His medical anatomy is described through the use of Plato's incorporeal ideals of the soul.
 The heart was the spirited, the liver the appetitive, and the brain the logical.
 Later on, Galen moved to Rome where he carried out vivisections on pigs and monkeys to observe their pulmonary circulation.
 He was the first scientist to distinguish the physiological difference between the arteries and the veins.
 Galen restricted himself to the scientific explanation of blood flow and respiration.

 Galen states in On Respiration and the Arteries "one must determine by dissection that the number and nature of the structures that connect the heart to the brain" and it was observed that when these nerves were cut in animals they would lose their voice and when veins were cut they would bleed, but retain their voice.
 Therefore, the brain does not need the heart to feel or create sensations and the heart does not need the brain to move.
 Galen recognized the importance of both the heart and the brain in the proper functioning of a human but saw these as two distinct systems governed separately.
 Therefore, there are two souls in combat, the brain representing the logical soul and driving logical being, the heart representing spirited actions of movement and impulse constantly at odds with each other and supplied by different supporting systems.

 Galen states the "liver is the archai" or the source of the veins and blood of the body and is therefore important in regards to the appetitive soul, but does little to elaborate further on the reason for its connection on why this makes it appetitive.
-He continues to theorize that the "spleen purifies the liver" but does not while the spleen does not purify the liver it highlight the anatomical connections of the human body.
+He continues to theorize that the "spleen purifies the liver".
 Galen addresses that the proof for the liver is not as obvious as it was in the case of the heart and the brain.